DimensionDev/MaskWebAuthn/README.md

 # MaskWebAuthn

-`MaskWebAuthn` is a `WebAuthn-like` APIs.
+`MaskWebAuthn` is a library that implements WebAuthn API interface.
-It acts as an authenticator in the login process.

 ## Usage